Tensor categories for vertex operator superalgebra extensions: Applications

 \subsubsection{Extensions associated to $\cW(p)$-algebras via kernels of screening charges}

-We will construct some new \VOAs{} as extensions of tensor products of $\cW(p)$-algebras.
-The $\cW(p)$-algebras are non-rational but $C_2$-cofinite and simple \VOAs{} that are their own contragredient dual.
-They are by far the best understood class of \VOAs{} of this type: see for example \cite{AM1, AM2, AM4, TW1, Kau, FGST}.
+The general idea of this section is as follows: Let $V$ be a \VOA, $W$ a $V$-module, and $Q$ a screening operator, that is, the zero-mode of an intertwiner from $V$ to $W$, such that its kernel is a vertex operator subalgebra $U\subseteq V$.
+Then one uses extensions of $V$ to construct extensions of the subalgebra $U$.
+In our example here, $V$ will be a lattice \VOA{}, and we will construct some new \VOAs{} as extensions of tensor products of $\cW(p)$-algebras.
+The $\cW(p)$-algebras are non-rational \VOAs{}, but they are $C_2$-cofinite, simple, and self-contragredient.
+They are by far the best understood class of \VOAs{} of this type: see for example \cite{Kau, FGST, AM4, AM1, AM2, TW1}.
 We use \cite{CRW} as reference.